srijitpatra99/Invoice-Management-app/README.md

-Here's a refined and more structured version of your README for better readability and clarity:

----

 # 🧾 Invoice-App

 An API that allows users to **create, store, and manage invoices** efficiently.
 It supports email notifications upon invoice creation and alerts users a day before the due date.
 Users can also **update invoice statuses (Paid/Late), triggering automatic email notifications** about the status change.